Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

-What is Social Welfare Surcharge?
+What is the Social Welfare Surcharge?

 The Social Welfare Surcharge, introduced in the Finance Budget of 2018, is like a shadow that follows every imported item, adding an extra layer of cost to your customs duties.
 Established under Section 110 of the Finance Act 2018, this surcharge is designed to support the Government’s commitment to education, health, and social security.